 EGCG also exhibits anti-fungal and bacterial properties against human pathogenic yeast like Candida albicans and staphylococcus aureus or stenotrophomonas maltophilia.
 It binds to the lipid membranes and affects the folic acid metabolism of bacteria and fungi by inhibiting the enzyme dihydro reductase required by bacteria and fungi to proliferate.

 After Water, Green Tea comes next as a healthy beverage.
-There are numerous health benefits associated with green tea like aids in weight loss, prevents sugar spikes in diabetes, Keeps Heart-healthy, and prevents Cancer to name some.
+But how to take green tea for health benefits?
+There are numerous health benefits associated with green tea like aids in weight loss, preventing sugar spikes in diabetes, Keeping Heart-healthy, and preventing Cancer to name some.
 Knowing the health benefits, who can resist this drink?
 Swap 1 or 2 cups of your regular chai or coffee with green tea for its health benefits.
 Select the best green tea leaves to make a healthy beverage.
 Have 2-3 cups of Green Tea to get the maximum benefits from it.
 The best time to have green tea is mid-morning or early evening.
 Do not consume Green tea on an empty stomach or late in the evening to avoid the side effects associated with it.
-Sip in your cup of a freshly brewed cup of Green Tea guilt free!!
+Sip in your cup of a freshly brewed cup of Green Tea guilt-free!!